MicrosoftDocs/powerapps-docs/articles/working-with-data-sources.md

 # Understand data sources in PowerApps #

-Most PowerApps apps use external sources of information.
-This information is called a **Data Source**.
+Most PowerApps apps use external sources of information called **Data Sources**.
 Apps are able to access these data sources by using **Connectors**.

+It is easy to create an app that does basic reading and writing to a data source.
+But sometimes you want more control over how data flows in and out of your app.
+This article describes how the **[Patch](functions/function-patch.md)**, **[DataSourceInfo](functions/function-datasourceinfo.md)**, **[Validate](functions/function-validate.md)**, and **[Errors](functions/function-errors.md)** functions provide more control.

+## Kinds of data sources ##

+### Connected data sources

-The most commonly used data sources are [tables](working-with-tables.md) that can retrieve and store information.
-Connected data sources read and write data in Microsoft Excel workbooks, SharePoint lists, SQL Server tables, and many other services.
+The most commonly used data sources are [tables](working-with-tables.md) with which you can retrieve and store information.
+You can use **connectors** to data sources to read and write data in Microsoft Excel workbooks, SharePoint lists, SQL tables, and many other formats, which are stored in cloud services like OneDrive for Business, DropBox, SQL Server, etc.

 There are other kinds of data sources that are not tables, such as email, calendars, twitter, and (coming soon) notifications.
 This article does not discuss these other kinds of data sources.

-Another special kind of data source is the [Collection](working-with-data-sources.md#Collections).
-They're local to the app and not backed by a connection to a service in the cloud, so the information can not be shared across devices for the same user or between users.
-Collections can be loaded and saved locally.
+### Local data sources

 Using the **[Gallery](controls/control-gallery.md)**, **[Display form](controls/control-form-detail.md)**, and **[Edit form](controls/control-form-detail.md)** controls, it is easy to create an app that reads and writes data from a data source.
 To get started, read the article [Understand data forms](working-with-forms.md).

 When you ask PowerApps to create an app from data, these controls are used.

-Sometimes you will want more control over how data flows in and out of your app.
-This article describes how the **[Patch](functions/function-patch.md)**, **[DataSourceInfo](functions/function-datasourceinfo.md)**, **[Validate](functions/function-validate.md)**, and **[Errors](functions/function-errors.md)** functions provide more control.

-## Data sources ##
+Behind the scenes, the app is using an internal table to store and manipulate the data that comes from the data source.

+A special kind of data source is the [Collection](working-with-data-sources.md#Collections), which is local to the app and not backed by a connection to a service in the cloud, so the information can not be shared across devices for the same user or between users.
+Collections can be loaded and saved locally.

+### Kinds of tables

-As we learned in [Working with tables](working-with-tables.md), tables in PowerApps are values, just as a number or a string is a value.
-Tables aren't stored anywhere.
-You can't directly modify the structure and data of a table, only derivative tables that you create through a formula.
+As we learned in [Working with tables](working-with-tables.md), tables that are internal to a PowerApps app are fixed values, just as a number or a string is a value.
+Internal tables aren't stored anywhere, they just exist in your app's memory.
+You can't directly modify the structure and data of a table.
+What you can do instead is to create a new table through a formula: you use that formula to make a modified copy of the original table.

-Some of the most interesting tables are stored for later retrieval and sharing.
+External tables are stored in a data source for later retrieval and sharing.
 PowerApps provides "connections" to read and write stored data.
 Within a connection, you can access multiple tables of information.
 You'll select which tables to use in your app, and each will become a separate *data source*.

+## Working with tables

-A data source is an extension of a table, and you can use it in any context that you use a table.
-Just like a table, each data source has [records](working-with-tables.md#records), [columns](working-with-tables.md#columns), and properties that you can use in formulas.
+You can use table data sources the same way that you use an internal PowerApps table.
+Just like an internal table, each data source has [records](working-with-tables.md#records), [columns](working-with-tables.md#columns), and properties that you can use in formulas.
 In addition:

 - The data source has the same column names and data types as the underlying table in the connection.
 - The data source is loaded from the service automatically when the app is loaded.
 You can force the data to refresh by using the **[Refresh](functions/function-refresh.md)** function.